yerinsmgmt/markdowns/files.md

 ### L4-FACE-01

 > One rule for this whole lesson.
+You are still not typing code.
+You are
-Build in phases, and every single phase has
+> telling the agent what to build, one phase at a time, and every single phase
-> to end with something that actually runs.
+> has to end with something that actually runs before you ask for the next
+> one.

 ### L4-FACE-02